-Numbers matching, L48/350, 50,000 original miles, automatic transmission, buckskin leather interior, rally wheels, working R134A air conditioning, power windows, power steering, power brakes, AM/FM/CD player, original air cleaner assembly, original ignition shielding, original valve covers, tilt and tele steering column, and much more.
-The previous owners replaced the seat covers, carpet, door panels, weatherstrips, and… Read More
+Numbers matching, L48/350, 30000 miles on dash, automatic transmission, buckskin leather interior, rally wheels, air conditioning, power windows, power steering, power brakes, AM/FM/CD player, original

 The 1955 Corvette was the first year for Yellow, they called it Harvest Gold with 120 built.
 Yellow did not return to the Corvette until 1958.
 The 58 Vette used Panama Yellow with 455 produced.
 Yellow was never used again in the C1 era Corvette.
 It reappeared in the 1965 Corvette under a new name: Code XX Goldwood Yellow with 1,275 built.
 The 1966 Corvette continued the Yellow trend with code 984 Sunfire Yellow with 2,339 produced.
 The 1967 Corvette was the last year for the C2 Vette, but it continued with code 984 Sunfire Yellow with 2,325 produced.